naibarn/SmartSpec/.smartspec/workflows/smartspec_verify_tasks_progress.md

 - `--start-from <TASK_ID>` (optional)
   - Verify tasks starting from this ID (inclusive), based on order in `tasks.md`.
-  - Unlike implement workflows, **verification does not stop after one task**.
-It continues through the end of the filtered scope.

 - `--phase <PHASE_NAME_OR_ID>` (optional)
   - Only verify tasks in the specified phase (if phases are defined in `tasks.md`).
-  - Supports:
-    - Single phase number: `--phase 3`
-    - Comma-separated: `--phase 1,2,3`
-    - Ranges: `--phase 1-3`

 - `--output <PATH>` (optional)
   - Custom output path for the progress report.